 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Export Finance Australia reported total carbon emissions of approximately 860,758 kg CO2e.
-This figure includes about 680,037 kg CO2e from Scope 2 emissions and approximately 190,952 kg CO2e from Scope 3 emissions.
-The previous year, 2022, the organisation's total emissions were about 535,837 kg CO2e, with Scope 2 emissions at approximately 362,970 kg CO2e and Scope 3 emissions at around 135,058 kg CO2e.
-Export Finance Australia does not currently disclose any Scope 1 emissions data.
-Furthermore, there are no specific reduction targets or climate pledges outlined in their reports, indicating a potential area for future commitment.
-The emissions data is not cascaded from any parent organisation, and all figures are directly reported by Export Finance Australia.
-Overall, while the organisation has made strides in tracking its emissions, the absence of reduction initiatives or targets suggests an opportunity for enhanced climate action in alignment with industry standards.
+This figure includes 680,037 kg CO2e from Scope 2 emissions and 190,952 kg CO2e from Scope 3 emissions.
+The previous year, 2022, the organisation's total emissions were about 535,837 kg CO2e, with Scope 2 emissions at 362,970 kg CO2e and Scope 3 emissions at 135,058 kg CO2e.
+Export Finance Australia has not disclosed any Scope 1 emissions data, nor have they set specific reduction targets or climate pledges.
+The emissions data is not cascaded from any parent organisation, indicating that these figures are solely attributed to Export Finance Australia.
+The organisation's commitment to addressing climate change is evident through its emissions reporting, although further details on reduction initiatives or specific climate commitments are currently unavailable.

 Access structured emissions data, company-specific emission factors, and source documents